 In 2004, venture capitalist Peter Theil invested $500,000 into a fledgling startup called Facebook.
-At the time of the company’s IPO, Theil’s stake was worth more than $1 billion.¹
+At the time of the company’s IPO, Theil’s stake was worth more than $1 billion.

-Theil’s investment is an exceptional case, but private capital investments have historically outperformed public equity markets, says Kurt Silberstein, managing director, alternative investments at U.S. Bank Wealth Management.
+Theil’s investment is an exceptional case, but private market investments have historically outperformed public equity markets,2 says Kaush Amin, managing director, private market investments at U.S. Bank Wealth Management.

 Financial and timing requirements

-To participate in private capital investing, an investor usually must meet “qualified purchaser” requirements, which include a minimum of $5 million worth of investments.
+To participate in private market investing, an investor usually must meet “qualified purchaser” requirements, which include a minimum $5 million worth of investments.

-The investor should also be comfortable with the unique aspects of capital investing:
+The investor should also be comfortable with the unique aspects of private market investing:

-- Interested investors have a limited time window, often six to 12 months, to decide whether to invest.
+- Interested investors have a limited time window, often two to six months, to decide whether to invest.

-- Over the next few years, investors are called upon to pay the money they committed to the fund, eventually investing the total committed amount.
+- Over the next two to five years, investors are called upon to pay the money they committed to the fund, eventually investing the total committed amount.

 - The exact timing of the contributions varies, as does the total investment period.